Heroh396/heroh396.github.io/life/_posts/2019-01-13-Best-epic-moment-in-anime-Sword-art-Online.md

 shortUrl:
 ---

-Hi everyone. today I want to share with you about my life.
+Hi everyone. today I want to share with you about the hobby.
 My love is anime, I can spend hours watching anime, reading information about movies, discussing with people about my favorite movie, or just a time to wait for a new chap of anime.
 I like from the legend animes as 7 dragon balls, Doraemon to the next generation's as Naruto, One piece, Death note, Attack on Titan, Sword Art Online...
+Among them, there are some epic moment which make me unforgettable.
-Among them, there are some epic moment which make me unforgettable.Do you remember the first time Songoku turn Super Saiyan when fighting with Frieza?
+Do you remember the first time Songoku turn Super Saiyan when fighting with Frieza?
 ![Goku vs Frieza](/imgs/life/anime/goku_vs_frieza.jpg)
 Or the fighting between Naruto vs Pain?
 ![Naruto vs Pain](/imgs/life/anime/naruto_vs_pain.jpg)